exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 ## Create a Mapping Definition

 Now we need to tell the adapter how to map the DynamoDB documents to Exasol tables.
-For that, we create a file with the [Exasol Document Mapping Language](../gettingStartedWithSchemaMappingLanguage.md).
+For that, we create a file with the [Exasol Document Mapping Language (EDML)](../gettingStartedWithSchemaMappingLanguage.md).

 You can create the file wherever you want.
 We will later upload it to the BucketFS.